dac-sar/prep-flow/README.md

 # prep-flow

-Preprocessing framework with type validation for data scientists.
+Data preprocessing framework with type validation for data scientists.